Repulsive interatomic potentials calculated at three levels of theory: Effect of potentials on ion penetration depth profiles

 The beam in ion implanters has always some angular spread due to the ion optics.
 The works presenting the experimental results reported a beam divergence of 1 degree \cite{Cai98}.
 We described this in our simulations by a Gaussian distribution in the incoming tilt ($\theta)$ angle with a standard deviation of $1^\circ$ around the nominal angle.

-The simulations for which mean ranges are given in \cref{tab:exptcomp} were carried out for 100 000 ions; the statistics is reflected in the error of the mean.
+The simulations for which mean ranges are given in \cref{tab:exptcomp} were carried out for 100 000 ions; the statistics is reflected in the {\red standard} error of the mean. {\red At the bottom of the table, the average deviation for each potential is the arithmetic average over each individual deviation ($R_{\rm mean,sim,i}/R_{\rm mean,expt,i} -1$), where sim stands for the simulated and expt for the experimental values.
+The root-mean-square ($\textrm{rms}$) deviations were calculated as

+where $i$ loops over the various cases simulated (ion, energy, direction), and $N_{\rm pot}$ is the total number of cases simulated with this potential (10 for MP2 and 16 for the other potentials). }

 The dose used in the simulations was the same as the experimental fluence of 10$^{13}$ ions/cm$^2$, except for the case of 200 keV P ions, for which it was $2.5 \times$10$^{13}$ ions/cm$^2$.
 For the cases shown in \crefrange{fig:assiranges}{fig:psiranges}, the simulations were carried out for one million ions for clarity in the plots.
 The comparisons with experiments contain no adjustable parameters, and both the depth and concentration scales are comparable in absolute values.